siberoloji/siberoloji.github.io/content/blog/2024-08-02-single-dimension-vector-operations-in-c.md

 cout &lt;&lt; "20 removed from the 3rd position: " &lt;&lt; numbers[2] &lt;&lt; endl;</code></pre>
 <!-- /wp:code -->

-  Finally, the vector is cleared using <code>clear</code>, and the code prints the contents of the now-empty vector:</p>
+  Finally, the vector is cleared using <code>clear</code>, and the code prints the contents of the now-empty vector:

 <!-- wp:code -->